 This is because the layers of weed membrane that should have been installed underneath your grass will only go up to the perimeter of your lawn, and therefore weeds have the potential to get around the edges of the membrane.

-Artificial grass can also be susceptible to moss growth, and if this is the case with your artificial lawn, we recommend that you remove it with a stiff broom, power brush or garden vac.
+Artificial grass can also be susceptible to moss growth, and if this is the case with your artificial lawn, we recommend that you remove it with a specialist artificial grass rake, power brush or garden vac.

 To prevent future moss growth, we recommend applying a water-based weedkiller to your fake lawn.

 This can be applied using a watering can with a sprinkler head and, if weed/moss growth is a problem, we recommend applying a weedkiller twice a year.

 The chances of weeds growing on your artificial lawn are very slim, though, and if they do pop up, you can rest assured that they are very easily dealt with.

 Another way to prevent weed growth is to ensure that you install a ‘weed-free’ sand infill at the installation stage.